richajain7/richajain7.github.io/experience.md

 ---

 **1. Analytics Intern at Liberty Mutual Insurance (May 2021 - August 2021)**
-  - Working on the Media & Experience team within Operational Analytics.
+  - Worked on the Media & Experience team within Operational Analytics.
+I designed performance dashboards and helped increase efficiency.

 **2. Research Intern for Reich Lab at UMass Amherst (May 2021 - July 2021)**
-  - Working on a research project that evaluates COVID-19 forecast models.
+  - Worked on a research project that evaluates COVID-19 case forecast model performance based on the inclusion of mobility data.

 **3. Research Assistant for SPAH Lab at UMass Amherst (Jan 2020 - Present)**
   - Assist with designing and administering of experiments and online surveys.